JohanRodin/tensor/README.md

 ![](images/02.png)

 ### Step 3.
 Save the file and add it back to the zip file.
-You can use the command zip my-training.zip my-support-definitions.yml
+You can use the following zip command:
 <pre style="color: silver; background: black;">$ zip my-training.zip my-support-definitions.yml</pre>

 ### Step 4.
 In the add training definition dialog, add your zip file as the source code.